Equivariant cohomology of a complexity-one four-manifold is determined by combinatorial data: Classification of Hamiltonian circle actions on symplectic four-manifolds

-\begin{noTitle} {\bf The extended graph: conventions.} \labell{decorated1} We define the \emph{extended decorated graph} with respect to a compatible metric to be the graph obtained from the decorated graph as follows.
-We add edges labelled $1$ for each non-trivial free gradient sphere.
-A \emph{trivial} gradient sphere is a free gradient sphere from the minimum of $\Phi$ to the maximum of $\Phi$.
-We also add a redundant edge labelled $1$ for a trivial gradient sphere when $\fat \geq 1$ and $\mathbf{C}<2$.
-In the resulting graph, every interior vertex is attached to one edge from above and one edge from below, the moment map labels remain monotone along each chain of edges, and there are at least two chains of edges.
+\begin{noTitle} {\bf The extended decorated graph: conventions.} \labell{decorated1} The \emph{extended decorated graph} with respect to a compatible metric is the graph obtained from the decorated graph as follows.
+We add edges labeled $1$ for each non-trivial free gradient sphere.
+We also add an edge labeled $1$ for a trivial gradient sphere when $\fat \geq 1$ and as long as $k<2$.
+In the resulting graph, every interior vertex is attached to one edge from above and one edge from below; the moment map labels remain monotone along each chain of edges; and there are at least two chains of edges.
 The \emph{length} of one of the new edges is the difference of the moment map values of its vertices.
-In what follows, when we say extended decorated graph, we mean with respect a generic compatible K\"ahler metric. \end{noTitle}
+In what follows, when we say extended decorated graph, we mean with respect to a generic compatible K\"ahler metric.
+When the ``generic" property is crucial, we will reiterate it. \end{noTitle}

-\begin{Proposition}\labell{label1} In an extended decorated graph, we have the following. \begin{enumerate} \item If an edge has label $1$ then it is either the first or the last in a chain from $\min$ to $\max$ (or both). \item For every interior fixed point that is not connected to top or bottom, there is exactly one edge from above and one edge from below, both with label $>1$. \item Only edges of label $1$ can emanate from a fat vertex. \end{enumerate} \end{Proposition}
+\begin{Proposition}\labell{label1} In an extended decorated graph with respect to a generic metric, we have the following. \begin{enumerate} \item If an edge has label $1$ then it is either the first or the last in a chain from $\min$ to $\max$ (or both). \item For every interior fixed point that is not connected to top or bottom, there is exactly one edge from above and one edge from below, both with label $>1$. \item Only edges of label $1$ can emanate from a fat vertex. \end{enumerate} \end{Proposition}

 \begin{proof} The first item is a consequence of having a {generic} compatible metric on $(M,\omega, \Phi)$.
 This implies there exists no free gradient sphere whose north and south poles are both interior fixed points \cite[Corollary 3.8]{karshon}.
-The second item then follows from the first item and the construction of the extended graph.
+The second item then follows from the first item and the construction of the extended decorated graph.
 The third item is a consequence of the action being effective. \end{proof}

-\begin{noTitle} {\bf Topological invariants.} \labell{factsi} Let $B_{\min}$ and $B_{\max}$ be the extremal critical sets of the moment map $\Phi$.
+\begin{noTitle} {\bf Topological invariants.} \labell{factsi} Let $F_{\min}$ and $F_{\max}$ be the extremal critical sets of the moment map $\Phi$.
 For $*=\min,\max$, we define